ICT Sustainability: Assessment and Strategies for a Low Carbon Future

 Voluntary Programs

-Byteback (2008) is an Australian partnership between Sustainability Victoria, the Australian Information Industry Association (AIIA), Apple, Canon, Dell, Epson, Fujitsu, Fuji-Xerox, HP, IBM, Lenovo, and Lexmark.
-It allows individuals and small businesses to deposit unwanted computer equipment at Victorian locations.
-Similar programs in other states.
+Byteback (2008) was an Australian partnership between Sustainability Victoria, the Australian Information Industry Association (AIIA), Apple, Canon, Dell, Epson, Fujitsu, Fuji-Xerox, HP, IBM, Lenovo, and Lexmark.
+It allowed individuals and small businesses to deposit unwanted computer equipment at Victorian locations.
+Similar programs operated other states.
+These were replaced with a National Television and Computer Recycling Scheme funded by industry, under the Product Stewardship (Televisions and Computers) Regulations 2011 (Department of Sustainability, Environment, Water, Population and Communities, 2012).

 EPEAT